 End-to-end standard software solution for regulatory and statistical reporting

 As of January 2016, all insurance companies operating in the European Union must comply with the Solvency II (Pillar 3) reporting requirements imposed by the European Insurance and Occupational Pensions Authority (EIOPA).
 Supervisory authorities in some European countries require local insurers to additionally submit National Specific Templates (NSTs) defined by them.
 Furthermore, the European Central Bank (ECB) collects statistical information on the financial activities of insurance companies in the eurozone.
-Similar reporting obligations have been recently introduced for pension funds as part of the IORP II Directive (IORP - Institutions for Occupational Retirement Provision) and will apply starting in the third quarter of 2019.
+Similar reporting obligations have been introduced for pension funds as part of the IORP II Directive (IORP - Institutions for Occupational Retirement Provision) and apply from the third quarter of 2019.

 To comply with these rules, reporting agents have to regularly collect multi-format data from various sources, validate it for consistency and quality and submit it to their national competent authority (NCA).
 The reporting requirements are regularly improved and refined, resulting in the need to constantly follow regulatory updates and implement them within the reports.
 To address these demanding challenges, we developed Abacus Insurance (previously known as ABACUS/Solvency II), an off-the-shelf standard reporting software for insurers and pension funds.

 With Abacus Insurance, we offer an end-to-end standard software solution to support insurance companies and pension funds in meeting their reporting requirements under EIOPA’s Solvency II (Pillar 3) and IORP II Directives.
 It covers the wide range of functionalities from data collection, validation, and preparation to the submission of the required quantitative and qualitative reports.
 The reports can be prepared for individual entities as well as for groups.

 Additionally, our product supports the latest ECB statistical reporting requirements (ECB add-ons) that are included within EIOPA’s xbrl taxonomies as well as national specific templates (NSTs) for Ireland and France.
 Thus, it allows for a consistent way of reporting across EIOPA’s, ECB’s and local regulations.